Learn how to configure Dynamic Root Disk (DRD) in HPUX. Understand how to clone root disk, view files in it, activate, and deactivate DRD disk.

 1. How to clone root disk using DRD

 DRD has its own set of commands to perform operations on clone disk.
-To clone your live root disk, attach/identify unused disk with same or more capacity than live root disk with same technology/model.
+To clone your live root disk, attach/identify unused disk with the same or more capacity than live root disk with the same technology/model.
 Once identified, use below command :

 # /opt/drd/bin/drd clone -v -x overwrite=true -t /dev/dsk/c0t2d0 ======= 04/22/16 16:42:47 IST BEGIN Clone System Image (user=root) (jobid=testsrv) * Reading Current System Information * Selecting System Image To Clone * Selecting Target Disk * Converting legacy DSF "/dev/dsk/c0t2d0" to "/dev/disk/disk6" * Selecting Volume Manager For New System Image * Analyzing For System Image Cloning * Creating New File Systems * Copying File Systems To New System Image * Making New System Image Bootable * Unmounting New System Image Clone * System image: "sysimage_001" on disk "/dev/disk/disk6" ======= 04/22/16 17:14:18 IST END Clone System Image succeeded. (user=root) (jobid=testsrv)